 What’s New – Quebec Expands Laws re Psychological Well-Being

-• Psychological Harassment: Employers will have to protect employees from psychological harassment from “any person” (i.e., this would go beyond harassment from other workers to include customers or vendors).
+- Psychological Harassment: Employers have to protect employees from psychological harassment from “any person” (i.e., this includes not only other workers, but also customers or vendors).

-• Policies & Programs: Health and safety programs and action plans will have to cover “psychosocial risks related to the work”.
-Moreover, employers will have to develop a detailed (separate) policy to prevent and manage psychological harassment, which includes items such as:
+- Policies & Programs: Health and safety programs and action plans have to cover “psychosocial risks related to the work”.
+Moreover, employers must develop a detailed (separate) policy to prevent and manage psychological harassment, which includes items such as:

-• Employee Discipline: Employment agreements will not be able to prevent an employer from taking into account previous employee discipline for physical or psychological violence, including sexual violence, when imposing discipline for a new case of misconduct related to these forms of violence.
+- Employee Discipline: Employment agreements cannot prevent an employer from taking into account previous employee discipline for physical or psychological violence, including sexual violence, when imposing discipline for a new case of misconduct related to these forms of violence.

-• Reprisals: Employees who report psychological harassment targeting another person will be protected from reprisals.
+- Reprisals: Employees who report psychological harassment targeting another person are protected from reprisals.

 Quebec’s amendments require employers to protect the psychological well-being of workers through expanded employer requirements to prevent psychological harassment and violence, and promote positive workplace dynamics.